IRicTheCoder/GuuFramework/.features/guu.md

 - Provides a crash report with important info (found in *`Guu/Reports`*).
 - Will display a UI when the game crashes showing the generated crash report.
   - Allows to easily open the Log files to check what happened.
-  - You can also copy the report text diretly to your clipboard.
+  - You can also copy the report text directly to your clipboard.
   - There is a button to open the report folder.

 ## `Enum` Injector